AutoDQM/AutoDQM/README.rst

 To view AutoDQM, first your browser proxy will need to be set to listen to a port.
 Insturctions to do this can be found `here <https://github.com/chosila/AutoDQM-1/wiki/Set-up-manual-proxy-on-firefox>`_.

-After setting the proxy on your browser, forward your lxplus connection:
+After setting the proxy on your browser, using your local terminal (not ssh-ed into anything), forward your lxplus connection:

 .. code:: sh